 - Avoid distractions – Distractions can include talking on a cell phone, text messages, listening to the radio too loud, and eating.

 Many elderly folks are living beyond their ability to drive safely.
 To address this issue, states are enacting laws which create special licensing requirements for elderly driving.

-There are 33 states as well as the District of Colombia which have created provisions for elderly drivers.
+There are 33 states as well as the District of Colombia which have created provisions for motorists age 60 and older.
 These requirements include drivers having to renew their license more frequently, restrictions for mailed/online renewals, vision and road tests, as well as reduced or waived fees for renewals.

 When to Hand Over the Keys